-Koepka incredible addition to LIV Golf - Norman
+LIV Golf players 'pretty duplicitous' - McIlroy

 Last updated on .From the section Golf

+"As I told the players [on Tuesday], let me be clear, I am not naive.
+If this is an arms race, and if the only weapons here are dollar bills, the PGA Tour can't compete with a foreign monarchy that is spending billions of dollars trying to buy the game of golf," Monahan said.

+"We welcome good, healthy competition.
+The LIV Saudi Golf League is not that.
+It's an irrational threat, one not concerned with return on investment or true growth of the game."

-American Brooks Koepka is an "incredible" addition to the LIV Golf series, according to its chief executive Greg Norman.
+Koepka had already withdrawn from Thursday's PGA Tour event, the Travelers Championship, and has been described as an "incredible" addition to the LIV Golf series by its chief executive Greg Norman.

-The four-time major champion is the latest player to quit the PGA Tour for the Saudi Arabian-backed tournament.

-Koepka, 32, had already withdrawn from Thursday's PGA Tour event, the Travelers Championship.

-"The addition of Brooks is yet another example of the incredible fields LIV Golf is assembling," Norman said.

-The 67-year-old added: "[We are building] momentum in our first season and look towards the future."
+"The addition of Brooks is yet another example of the incredible fields LIV Golf is assembling as we build momentum in our first season and look towards the future," Norman said.

 The American is expected to play in his first LIV event at the second 54-hole, 48-man tournament that runs from 30 June to 2 July in Portland, Oregon.

-He will join his brother Chase along with compatriots Phil Mickelson, Dustin Johnson and Bryson DeChambeau in the new $250m (£200m) eight-event series.

-On Tuesday it was announced that 31-year-old Mexican Abraham Ancer, the world number 20, has signed up to play on the LIV Golf series.
+He will join his brother Chase in the series and, on Tuesday, it was announced 31-year-old Mexican Abraham Ancer, the world number 20, has also signed up to play in the LIV Golf series.

-Northern Ireland's Rory McIlroy, who has said he will remain on the PGA Tour, has said he is "surprised" that Koepka is moving to LIV Golf.

-Speaking at the US Open last week, where he finished 55th on 12 over, Koepka complained that questions over the LIV event were throwing a "black cloud" over the major.

-"Am I surprised?
-Yes, because of what he said previously," McIlroy said.
-"I think that's why I'm surprised at a lot of these guys because they say one thing and then they do another and I don't understand.

-"I don't know if that's for legal reasons or if they can't - I have no idea - but it's pretty duplicitous on their part to say one thing and then do another thing.
-In public and in private."

-Former world number one Koepka, now ranked 19, won the US Open in 2017 and 2018 and is also a two-time US PGA Championship champion, claiming the Wanamaker Trophy in 2018 and 2019.
+Koepka, now ranked world number 19, won the US Open in 2017 and 2018 and is also a two-time US PGA champion, claiming the Wanamaker Trophy in 2018 and 2019.

 Norman added on Koepka: "There's no understating the impact that Brooks Koepka has had on the game of golf in the last five years.
 He carries a championship pedigree and record of success as one of the most elite players in the world."